HansHammel/clone-all-github-repos/README.md

 	npm install https://github.com/HansHammel/clone-all-github-repos.git -g

-*Note:* __On install, you get asked for your GitHub Username and a GitHub API token to access public/private repository information (to be created on GitHub Settings > Personal access tokens - needs at least read access to your public repositories)__
+*Note: * __On install, you get asked for your GitHub Username and a GitHub API token to access public/private repository information (to be created on GitHub Settings > Personal access tokens - needs at least read access to your public repositories)__

 *usage:*

 	> clone-all-github-repos

 and all your repos get cloned into the current working directory!

+*Note: * __Currently only GitHub USER (vs. ORGANIZATION) accounts are supported.__

 *uninstall:*